-- Auto-pilot detection of lost GPS or of insufficient satellites initiates an immediate vertical landing, unless overridden by pilot in command. - Low power on the aircraft triggers escalating alarms at GCS at 35% and 10% levels. - If the auto-pilot detects a lost-link to the GCS for longer than 30 seconds, return-to-home sequence initiates. - The Inspire is inherently unstable, so auto-pilot failure will result in a rapid exit from flight. - Aircraft has an on-board failsafe that limits vertical speed to approximately 6 m/s (configurable). - The aircraft, weighing less than 7 lbs., fully loaded, is constructed of composite material intended to absorb impact energy. - The motors are driven by pulse width modulated signals, not analog signals.
+- Auto-pilot detection of lost GPS or of insufficient satellites initiates an immediate vertical landing, unless overridden by pilot in command. - Low power on the aircraft triggers escalating alarms at GCS at 35% and 10% levels. - If the auto-pilot detects a lost-link to the GCS for longer than 30 seconds, return-to-home sequence initiates. - Aircraft has an on-board failsafe that limits vertical speed to approximately 6 m/s (configurable). - The aircraft, weighing less than 7 lbs., fully loaded, is constructed of composite material intended to absorb impact energy.

+• The motors are driven by pulse width modulated signals, not analog signals.